celestiaorg/ipld-plugin-experiments/README.md

 # ipld-plugin-experiments

-Just familiarizing myself with the go-ipfs plugin system.

-Packages:
+This repository contains the following:

-* merkle: a quickly hacked ipld plugin that uses a simple merkle tree (instead of a dag) to store leaves.
+* merkle (go package): a quickly hacked ipld plugin that uses a very simple merkle tree as a dag to store leaves.

-**NOTE 1:** Plugins only work on Linux and MacOS at the moment.
-You can track the progress of this issue here: https://github.com/golang/go/issues/19282
+* terraform: terraform scripts to run experiments on DigitalOcean

+**NOTE:** All packages and tools in this repository are highly experimental.
+Their only purpose is to run cloud-based simulations.

+There are essentially two simulations/measurements:
+ 1) Measure latency for data availability proofs for a freshly proposed "block" (defaults to 15 random samples in parallel).
+ 2) Measure time for a fresh client to sync n "blocks" (trees) in parallel from a cluster of nodes that have already seen and validated the block (via DA proofs).

+## Run the experiments

+TODO short intro; see readme in [terraform](terraform/Readme.md).

-## Building and Installing
+## Building and Installing the ipld-plugin

+**Note**: Below steps are not necessary to follow for running the experiments.
+Test files will be generated on the machine running terraform without installing the plugin.

 You can *build* the example plugin by running `make build`.
 You can then install it into your local IPFS repo by running `make install`.